Timothy C. Hain, MD • Page last modified: July 30, 2022 • Return to testing index

 Audiometry is a subjective test -- it is not an objective measurement.
 It depends on people pushing a button or raising their hand, when they hear a tone.
 Cooperation is needed.

 In pure tone audiometry, hearing is measured at frequencies varying from low pitches (250 Hz) to high pitches (8000 Hz).
 This is just a part of the entire human auditory range, which extends between 20 and 20,000 hz.
 Neverthless, most audiometers are designed so that they cannot go as low or high as most good stero systems.
-The audiometer that we use in my practice is shown above.
+One of the audiometers that we have used in our clinical practice is shown above.

 The core method of pure tone audiometry is to present a series of tones in one ear, close to threshold (the loudness that the person can just barely detect), and keep dropping the intensity in 10 db steps until the person stops responding - -raising their hand or pushing a button.
 Then the person testing the hearing goes back up in 5 db steps until the person starts responding again.
 This is conventionally done at 6 octaves - -250, 500, 1000, 2000, 4000, and 8000.
 That's most of it right there !